Genus Difflugia Leclerc, 1815

 d broad so-called lamellipodium.

-Difflugia species inhabit very diverse habitats.
-Many species are common in freshwater sediments or between water plants; others are planktonic with a benthic phase during winter; some live in dry mosses and soil.
-Lakes of different trophic status (eutrophic, dystrophic or oligotrophic) have characteristic dominant Difflugia species.
+Difflugia species occupy highly diverse habitats.
+Many are benthic, found in freshwater sediments or among aquatic vegetation, while others are planktonic with seasonal benthic phases (e.g., winter dormancy).
+Some inhabit terrestrial environments, such as dry mosses and soils.
+Lakes of varying trophic status (eutrophic, dystrophic, or oligotrophic) often host distinct dominant Difflugia species.